kclhi/nr/README.md

 ```
 cd selinux/_vagrant
-vagrant up
+vagrant up --no-provision
 vagrant provision
 ```

-NB. as of now, openssh-selinux can only be installed into the Vagrant VM with --no-check.
+NB. as of now, openssh-selinux can only be installed into the Vagrant VM with --nocheck.

 Enable Selinux enforcement in VM: